Work Visa

 In Ho Chi Minh City, the application process may include additional steps due to higher demand.
 In 2026, digital submissions have been introduced, reducing paperwork by 20%.

-expediting the process can be done by paying an additional fee, which can halve the processing time.
+Expediting the process can be done by paying an additional fee, which can halve the processing time.
 In Da Nang, the local government may require additional documentation for tech positions.

 A little-known fact is that some documents, like the health certificate, must be issued within six months of the application date.